jasujm/bridge/README.md

 boring UX stuff comes later.
 In approximate order of importance the next goals for this project are:

-- Backend to host more games and similar features one would expect from server software
+- More user friendly installation and configuration of the application
+- Persistent state for the backend (persistent sessions, keep records etc.)
+- Nicer user interface and other usability oriented features (claiming tricks, canceling moves etc.)
 - Peer discovery
-- More user friendly configuration and installation
-  - This includes replacing the cumbersome command line configurations with nicer mechanism
-- Nicer GUI
-- Persistent state for the backend (recover sessions after crash/restart, keep records etc.)

 ## Acknowledgments